vijoybasu/UdacityProject1/README.md

 9. Compare the accuracies of the two models and report your findings.

+two input parameters C and max_iter (representing Regularization Strength and Max iterations respectively) were accepted as input to Scikit-Learn's logistic regression.
+These hyper parameters are tuned using Hyper drive and the best ones are chosen from the sample search space provided.

 ### Benefits of the parameter sampler chosen
 The random parameter sampler for HyperDrive supports discrete and continuous hyperparameters, as well as early termination of low-performance runs.
 It is simple to use, eliminates bias and increases the accuracy of the model.

 ### Benefits of the early stopping policy chosen
 The early termination policy BanditPolicy for HyperDrive automatically terminates poorly performing runs and improves computational efficiency.
 It is based on slack factor/slack amount and evaluation interval and cancels runs where the primary metric is not within the specified slack factor/slack amount compared to the best performing run.